Section Image

 Parks on both sides of Witherbee provide space to get outside

-If you live on the west side of Witherbee, you’re only a short walk or bike ride from the nearly 50-acre Woods Park.
+If you live on Witherbee's west side, you’re only a short walk or bike ride from the nearly 50-acre Woods Park.
 The space is packed with amenities for a variety of activities.
 Meyer says it’s most known for the 15-court Woods Tennis Center and Woods Pool, which is open from late May through the middle of August.
 The park also features a ball field, a playground, a basketball court and an adult fitness station that hosts free workout classes.
 “Woods Park is beautiful with its mature trees and nice walking trails,” Meyer says.
 “It’s a really great oasis from a pretty dense neighborhood area all the way around it.”
-Stuhr Park is on the east side of the neighborhood, tucked between rows of homes.
-It’s a more isolated spot to take the kids to the playground or play a couple games of pickup on the basketball court.
+Stuhr Park is on the east side of the area, tucked between rows of homes.
+It’s a more isolated spot to take the kids to the playground or play a couple of games of pickup on the basketball court.

 Stuhr Park is s small green space on the east side of the neighborhood.